America-class amphibious assault ship: Design

 A modified version of the design of America, designated the MPF(F), LHA(R), or T-LHA(R), was proposed for two ships of the Maritime Prepositioning Force (Future).
 The MPF(F) is the Navy's concept for a "sea base" to support operations ashore starting in about 2025.
-These two ships would hypothetically be manned by a civilian crew from the Military Sealift Command and not armed with weapons.
+These two ships would hypothetically be crewed by civilians from the Military Sealift Command and not armed with weapons.
 Funding for the MPF(F) and the LHA(R) was tabled by the Senate Armed Services Committee in the fiscal year 2008 budget.
 The U.S. Navy now intends to buy more ships of the America class for its fleet of amphibious warfare ships.

 In January 2014, the U.S. Navy began taking measures on America in order to reduce damage from excessive heat given off by the F-35B and MV-22 to prolong the life of the flight deck.
 The F-35B engine gives off much more heat than the previous AV-8B Harrier STOVL fighter and the MV-22 Osprey's heat exhaust has been known to damage flight decks.
 Plans include 14 different modifications to the ship and limiting the number of flight operations that are conducted off the deck.
 The U.S. Navy is looking for cost-effective solutions that will not affect the combat effectiveness of America.
 Restricting the number of flight operations is not expected to decrease its usefulness as amphibious assault ships are made to support quick assaults, while full-sized aircraft carriers have the mission of conducting sustained air operations.
 Lessons learned from these measures will be applied to Tripoli and Bougainville under construction, which will allow them to perform "complete unrestricted operations."
 Minor modifications to America are as small as putting covers over life rafts and refueling stations and moving antennas.